Slavic honorifics

+(G)ospodin

+An interesting etymological conundrum, an origin of the large family of honorific based on gospodь, is reflected by number of theories surrounding it.
+Most recent and interesting one is proposed by linguist Adrian Poruciuc, who asserts an early borrowing from the Old Germanic compound gōd-spōd (good fortune), in opposition to proposed unconvincing explanation based on Proto-Slavic compound gostьpodь, which is, also, still visible in English godspeed.

 Usage of Pan

 Pan is used to varying degrees in a number of Slavic languages – the West Slavic languages Polish, Czech, Slovak, East Slavic languages Ukrainian and Belarusian, and the Balto-Slavic language Lithuanian (Ponas).
 Historically, Pan was equivalent to "Lord" or "Master" (ruler, suzerain).

-Pan and its variations is most common in Poland.
+Pan and its variations are most common in Poland.
 The male form is Pan, the feminine form is Pani.
 Panna is sometimes used to refer to young women (comparable to Fräulein in German and Mademoiselle in French) but is becoming less common.
-It is often considered sexist.
 The collective is Państwo for a group of men and women, Panowie for a group of men, and Panie for a group of women.
 The use of Pan and its variations differs significantly from English honorifics.
 It is used as an honorific (roughly equivalent to Mr) before the name (first name and surname, only surname, or only first name) and as a form of address without the name (roughly equivalent to "Sir").

 Use of Pan with the first name in Poland marks a combination of familiarity and respect.
 Unlike "Sir", Pan is used both ways between persons of both equal and unequal rank (a waiter will address a guest as Pan, and the customer reciprocates, much like using Monsieur in French).
 Using Pan with only the first name is regarded as a disrespectful way of addressing people, even somewhat condescending, when it is used to a superior.
 Using Pan with only the surname, however, is normally respectful if talking about somebody.
 Many people in Poland find it impolite to address somebody using Pan with the surname.
 Pan is never used about oneself (unlike "Mr").

 "Pan" is also used as a kind of personal pronoun in a similar way as Usted in Spanish or Lei in Italian (unlike French 'Monsieur' or German 'Herr', which require the use of 'vous' and 'Sie' respectively).